 In Virginia, landlords have 45 days from the tenant's move-out date to return a tenant's deposit.
 When you return the remaining portion of the deposit, you must also include an itemized statement as well.
 The statement must include the security deposit amount, as well as the deductions made.

-If you don't have a forwarding address, you're only required to keep the deposit for one year.
+If the landlord fails to recieve a forwarding address, you're only required to keep the deposit for one year.
 After that, you'll have no responsibility to continue keeping the money for the tenant.
-Instead, you must turn it over to the State Treasury as unclaimed property.
+Instead, it is the property owner's responsibility to turn it over to the State Treasury as unclaimed property.

 Failure to Return the Deposit by the Landlord

-If you fail to return the amount within the 45 days upon tenant move-out, you may face a number of charges such as meeting costs of the suit and attorney fees, as well as paying back the amount withheld.
+If you fail to return the amount within the 45 days upon tenant move-out, Virginia law states that you may face a number of charges such as meeting costs of the suit and reasonable attorney fees, as well as paying back the amount withheld.

 Sale of Property

 If you decide to sell your Virginia unit, you must transfer all deposits to the incoming landlord.
-It then becomes the incoming landlord's responsibility to return the amount to the tenant when they eventually move out.
+It then becomes the new property owner's responsibility to return the amount to the tenant when they eventually move out.
 You should also notify the tenant of the change in landlord.

 Security Deposit as Last Month's Rent

-Most landlords don't permit their tenants to use the security deposits as payment for the last months' rent.
+Most landlords don't permit their tenants to use the security deposits as payment for the last months' rent on the dwelling unit.
 However, this can be made possible if both parties agree to it.